The Pultec Passive EQ Collection provides access to three historical and highly coveted revisions in the Pultec product line.

 White noise passed through EQP-1A Mid at 3KPS, maximum gain and widest bandwidth

 This setting approximates to a 2 dB, two octave Bell boost at 3 KHz.
 This is a far lower gain boost than the gain control range of approximately 12 dB.
-I am not sure why this is, perhaps something to do with boosting white noise?
-If anybody can explain this process, I would love to know.
+I am not sure why this is.
+If anybody can explain this phenomenon, I would love to know.
 I have attached a screenshot in the 'Frequency and Phase Response' part of this article that depicts the range of the gain control.

 White noise passed through EQP-1A Mid at 3KPS, maximum gain and narrowest bandwidth